Chinese Mahjong [麻将 Má jiàng]

 There are four Flower bonus tiles which may have an Arabic number (1-4) on them as well as a flower: Plum blossom 梅 méi, Orchid 兰 lán (Traditional 蘭), Bamboo 竹 zhú and Chrysanthemum 菊 jú.
 Each flower represents a season - winter, spring , summer and autumn respectively.
 These are optional tiles collectively called 花牌 Huā pái ‘blue flowers’ and do not play a full part in the game - they add a bonus to the score.

 The four Season bonus tiles in Mahjong, which may have an Arabic number (1-4) are often engraved as a picture representing spring, summer, autumn and winter, sometimes also with the Chinese character for the season.
-They are also known as the 红牌 hóng pái ‘red flowers’ and like the flowers give a bonus to the score and do not play a full part in the game. 春 chūn Spring, 夏 xià Summer, 秋 qiū Autumn and 冬 dōng Winter
+They are also known as the 红牌 hóng pái ‘red flowers’ and like the flower tiles give a bonus to the score rather than play a full part in the game. 春 chūn Spring, 夏 xià Summer, 秋 qiū Autumn and 冬 dōng Winter

 Full Mahjong Set